Tami Oldham Ashcraft

-1983 shipwreck
+1983 dismasting

 In 1983, Ashcraft's fiancé, 34-year-old British sailor Richard Sharp, was hired to deliver the 13 metre yacht Hazaña from Tahiti to San Diego.
 The then 23-year-old Ashcraft accompanied him on the crossing.
 The couple set sail from Papeete Harbor on September 22.

 On October 12, the vessel was caught in the path of Hurricane Raymond.
 As the ship was being hit by 40 ft waves and 140 kn winds, Sharp sent Ashcraft below deck.
-Moments later, she heard him scream "Oh my God!"
+Moments later, she heard him scream, "Oh, my God!"
 The yacht capsized and Ashcraft was thrown against the cabin wall and knocked unconscious.
 When she regained consciousness about 27 hours later, Sharp was gone and the Hazaña was severely damaged: the cabin was half-flooded, the masts had broken off the yacht, and the radio and navigation system were inoperable.

 Ashcraft rigged a makeshift sail from a broken spinnaker pole and a storm jib (a triangular sail) and fashioned a pump to drain the cabin.
 Due to the boat damage and the local wind conditions, she determined that her original route to San Diego was no longer viable and decided instead to make the 1,500 mile journey to Hawaii.